theapsgroup/basex-gradle-starter/README.md

 include these optional libraries they have to be explicitly listed in the build script.

+## Known issues

+- Client task (`client`) prints build message in between input.

+- Sometimes I cannot access the server with `client` from another shell.
+Run it with `-d` option and you'll see that it cannot acquire a lock

 ## TODO

+- Better configuration
 - Package other files as part of fat jar
 - Provide arguments for query tasks
 - Test task